 PortEcucPartitionRef: # Maps the Port driver to zero a multiple ECUC partitions to make the modules API available in this partition.

-You can match the yaml file above with the options you will find in the Tresos tool.
-Just like the functions and types, every manufacturer adds its own options but at least they comply on what it's written in the AUTOSAR documentation, again the extra options shall be described in the MCAL official documentation.
+You can match the YAML file above with the options you'll find in the EB tresos tool.
+Similar to the functions and types, each manufacturer adds its own options.
+However, they generally comply with what is outlined in the AUTOSAR documentation.
+Any additional options should be described in the official MCAL documentation.

 NXP MCAL UM and IM

-Ok, these are the official documents written by NXP where its document all the interfaces in their corresponding MCAL drivers including the option you have to use to successfully compile them.
-But do not expect a great documentation, just a list of functions, types and defines, you pretty much know what the main functions does by reading the AUTOSAR SWS documents, and the examples, well, good look with that.
-Sorry not much to say. here is the list of the extra functions added by NXP for the S32K1xx family and that are not part of the AUTOSAR specification ( RTD_PORT_UM page 51 )
+These are the official documents written by NXP, where they document all the interfaces in their corresponding MCAL drivers, including the options you need to use to successfully compile them.
+However, don't expect exceptional documentation—it's essentially a list of functions, types, and defines.
+You’ll already have a good understanding of what the main functions do by reading the AUTOSAR SWS documents.
+As for the examples... well, good luck with that.
+Sorry, there’s not much more to say.

 void Port_Set2PinsDirection( Port_PinType Pin1, Port_PinType Pin2, Port_PinDirectionType Direction );